Skip to main content

 Sureties have documents such as indemnity agreements signed electronically.
 But standard e‑signatures are generally insufficient for executing surety bonds, as most courts require signatures that meet surety‑specific authentication and validation standards.
 However, bonds executed through authorized surety e‑signature providers do satisfy these legal requirements.

-SuretyScience is developing the Uniform Surety Data products needed to enable seamless integration with these specialized vendors, ensuring compliant, consistent, and fully digital bond execution.
+SuretyScience delivers the Uniform Surety Data products needed to enable seamless integration with these specialized vendors, ensuring compliant, consistent, and fully digital bond execution.

 Key Contributors